dpengineering/azure-maze/README.md

 As most Microsoft documentation is windows based, Linux usage will be documented as thoroughly as possible for future use.
 In general, follow instructions in the Microsoft documentation.

 To launch the Azure Kinect Viewer, run `k4aviewer` in the command line.

+Joints: x,y,z, measured in mm from the lens of the camera.

 ## Project Info ##
 C tracker code is mostly pulled from Microsoft sample code.